-The Evolution of the Immigration Debate: A Study of Party Positions Over the Last Half-Century
+The Evolution of the Immigration Debate: Evidence from a New Dataset of Party Positions Over the Last Half-Century

-Immigration is one of the most contentious issues across contemporary democracies, but this wasn't always the case.
-How has this development come about and what are its main features?
-We study how immigration evolved in the political debate in Western Europe over five decades by creating and analyzing a comprehensive new dataset of all immigration-related appeals made in pre-election manifestos by major parties.
+Immigration is one of the most contentious issues across contemporary democracies, but this has not always been the case.
+What accounts for this development?
+We study how immigration has evolved in the political debate in Western Europe over five decades by creating and analyzing a comprehensive new data set—Immigration in Party Manifestos (IPM) — of all immigration-related appeals made in preelection manifestos by major parties.
 Our account focuses on three central debates.
-First, contra to perceived wisdom, we find no evidence of polarization between Left and Right.
+First, contra to perceived wisdom, we find no evidence of polarization between left and right.
 Instead, we document a striking co-movement.
-Second, we find only modest support for the argument that the success of anti-immigrant parties significantly shapes centrist parties' positioning on immigration.
+Second, we find only modest support for the argument that the success of anti-immigrant parties significantly shapes how centrist parties position themselves on immigration.
 Finally, our evidence counters the claim that cultural issues have overtaken the debate over immigration.
-While the prominence of cultural appeals has increased in certain countries and elections, the economic dimension has overall remained the more prevalent.
+Although the prominence of immigration-related cultural appeals has increased in certain countries and elections, the economic dimension has remained prevalent.

 Keywords: Immigration, Political Parties, Radical Right Parties, Elections, Party Manifestos, Western Europe